finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 ## Code Splitting

-For code splitting we are going to use `@loadable/component`.
+For code-splitting we are going to use `@loadable/component`.
 Let's install it then.

 ```bash
 # For server side rendering